-In February 18, 2015, following the affirmative injury determination made by U.S. International Trade Commission, the U.S. Department of Commerce issued the antidumping duty order and countervailing duty order.
-As a result, the final cash deposits are required to pay on import into US of above subject merchandise.
+In February 2015, following the affirmative injury determination made by U.S. International Trade Commission, the U.S. Department of Commerce issued the antidumping duty order and countervailing duty order.
+As a result, the final cash deposits are required to pay on import into the U.S. of the CSPV modules assembled in China consisting of CSPV cells produced in a customs territory other than China.
 The announced cash deposit rates applicable to us are 65.36% (for dumping margin) and 38.43% (for subsidy rate).
-The actual antidumping duty and countervailing duty rates at which entries of covered merchandise will be finally assessed may differ from the announced deposit rates because they are subject to the following administrative reviews by U.S. Department of Commerce.
+The actual antidumping duty and countervailing duty rates at which entries of covered merchandise will be finally assessed may differ from the announced deposit rates because they are subject to the administrative reviews by the U.S. Department of Commerce.

 Our sales in the United States may be adversely affected by these anti-dumping and countervailing duties, which may in turn materially adversely affect our business, financial condition and results of operations.
-We made provisions of RMB12.9 million (US\$2.1 million) for preliminary U.S. countervailing and anti-dumping duties in 2014.
+We made provisions of RMB30.1 million (US\$4.6 million) for preliminary U.S. countervailing and anti-dumping duties in 2015.
+However, as the final tariff rates applicable to us are subject to the outcome of the administrative reviews which may be substantially increased by the U.S. Department of Commerce, we cannot assure you that our provision made is sufficient and our business and results of operations may be materially adversely affected if the outcome of the administrative reviews turn out to be negative.

-Our direct sales to the European market accounted for 48.0%, 18.2% and 15.6% of our total revenue in 2012, 2013 and 2014, respectively.
+Our direct sales to the European market accounted for 18.2%, 15.6% and 12.4% of our total revenue in 2013, 2014 and 2015, respectively.
 On June 6, 2013, the European Union imposed provisional anti-dumping duty on the solar panels originating in or consigned from China, including JinkoSolar's products, at the starting rate of 11.8% until August 5, 2013, and followed by an increased rate averaging 47.6%.